Learn how to make hand rolls (called temaki sushi) with seasoned sushi rice, smoked salmon, avocado, cucumber, sprouts and mushrooms.

 Instructions

-2. While warm, place rice in a wood bowl ( this is traditional) and sprinkle with the seasoned rice vinegar.
+2. While warm, place rice in a wood bowl ( this is traditional) and sprinkle with the rice vinegar.
 Using a wood rice paddle or spatula, “slice the rice”, rather than mix.
 Fan the rice to cool while slicing the rice to mix and fluff.
 Sprinkle with toasted sesame seeds and cover with a damp kitchen towel.

 3. Prep the Veggies: Saute mushrooms in olive oil over medium heat, until tender, about 5 minutes.
 Add sesame oil and cook 2 more minutes.
 Season with soy sauce or salt to taste.
 Place in a small serving bowl.